Northeastern Huskies: Swimming and diving

 The swimming and Diving team debuted in the fall of 1978 under Janet Swanson.
 The team is currently coached by Roy Coates and competes in the Colonial Athletic Association.

 Football

-The Huskies football program competed in the NCAA Division I Football Championship Subdivision (FCS) and were members of the Colonial Athletic Association.
+The Huskies football program competed in the NCAA Division I Football Championship Subdivision (FCS) and were members of CAA Football, the technically separate football arm of the Coastal Athletic Association (known before 2023 as Colonial Athletic Association).
 Northeastern participated in football from 1933 to 2009, compiling an all-time record of 289–366–17.

 The Board of Trustees voted on November 20, 2009, to end the football program, citing sparse attendance, numerous losing seasons, and the expense to renovate Parsons Field stadium to an acceptable standard.
 According to president Joseph E. Aoun, "Leadership requires that we make these choices.
 This decision allows us to focus on our existing athletic programs."

 Among notable players for Northeastern were Cincinnati Bengals tight end and Pro Bowler Dan Ross; Green Bay Packers lineman and Pro Bowler Sean Jones; Miami Dolphins, Baltimore Ravens, and Arizona Cardinals lineman Jerome Daniels Sr., Pittsburgh Steelers lineman Keith Willis and Pittsburgh Steelers linebacker Darin Jordan.